 Ana and Iris are two leading sisters on the front lines of women's health and well-being.
 They have been friends, colleagues and stepsisters for over 10 years.
 They believe that every woman has the right to be warmly and safely welcomed into motherhood.

-Iris is a pregnancy, birth and postpartum doula (BSc, MA) and hormone yoga teacher (Birthlight UK) specialized in women's health.
+Iris is a hormonal health coach, birth worker (BSc, MA) and hormone yoga teacher (Birthlight UK) specialized in women's health.
 After her anthropological research on pregnancy experiences in rural India, she fell in love with pregnancy and birth.
 Ever since, she has dedicated her life to all full-spectrum and holistic care concerning women's well-being in all cycles of their life -- from conscious contraception choices, optimizing menstrual cycles and fertility, to pregnancy, birth preparation and postpartum.
 She works 1:1 and in groups, teaches yoga classes and organizes retreats.
 Iris is an advocate for informed consent regarding women's bodies and dedicates her life tending to the fertility, pregnancy, birth and postpartum continuum.

 what clients say

 "When Iris and Ana walked into our home, they brought in calmness, peace, and loving warmth.
 I was juggling ten things at a time and feeling a bit anxious.
 It only took Iris and Ana’s grounded presence for me to slowly calm down and feel the ground under my feet again.
 I felt, I really need this.